EVO Visian® Phakic Intraocular Lens Implant

 Depending upon the architecture of the eye, the size of the pupil and the thickness of the cornea, LASIK and PRK can be used to correct up to approximately -10 diopters of nearsightedness.
 Patients with higher degrees of nearsightedness often are not safe surgical candidates.
 In September of 2004, the Food and Drug Administration approved the first implantable lens designed to help people who are too nearsighted for LASIK and PRK.

-The Visian Phakic Intraocular Lens is a small microlens implant placed into the eye in an attempt to reduce the impact of very high degrees of nearsightedness.
+The EVO Visian Phakic Intraocular Lens is a small, biocompatible, microlens implant placed into the eye to reduce the impact of very high degrees of nearsightedness.
 Called "one of the most amazing inventions of 2004" by Time magazine, Phakic Intraocular lens implants have been used in South America and Europe for more than a 20 years with over one-half million lenses having been safely implanted worldwide.

 Intraocular lens implants have been used in the United States for decades to restore vision following cataract surgery.
 A cataract is a clouding of the eye's natural lens.
 In cataract patients, lens implants are placed in the eye behind the iris after the cloudy lens is removed to restore clear vision.
 The Visian lens is placed into the eye behind the iris without removing the natural lens.
 The lens insertion is done through a small opening made at the edge of the cornea.
 The surgery is done on an outpatient basis under local or general anesthesia and takes less than one hour to complete.
 The recovery after implantation is quick with most people returning to their normal activities within one to two days.

-The Visian® lens shown attached to the iris behind the cornea
+The EVO Visian® lens shown attached to the iris behind the cornea

 The Visian implant has been approved for patients 21 years of age and older with stable prescriptions of up to -20 diopters of myopia and astigmatism less than -2.50 diopters.
 98.3% of patients receiving the Verisyse lens implant are capable of seeing 20/40 or better without glasses or contact lenses.

-It is important to understand that the Visian lens does not correct astigmatism which can cause blurry vision.
-Patients with symptomatic levels of astigmatism may still need thin glasses after Visian lens implantation.
-Many patients may also have the option of having LASIK to address their astigmatism and fine tune their vision after Verisyse lens implantation.
-As the implant corrects distance vision only, patients over the age of 40 will still need reading glasses after Visian lens implantation.
-It does nothing to alter the natural aging process of the human lens whereby we lose the ability to focus up close.
+The EVO Visian lens also corrects astigmatism - from 1.0 diopters to 4.0 diopters.
+Astigmatism can cause blurry vision unrelated to nearsightedness.
+Patients with high levels of astigmatism may still need thin glasses after EVO Visian lens implantation.
+Many patients may also have the option of having LASIK to address residual astigmatism and fine tune their vision after Verisyse lens implantation.
+EVO Visian does not treat the natural aging process of the human lens whereby we lose the ability to focus up close.
 This aging process, known as presbyopia, causes everyone to need reading glasses at some point in their early to mid-40s.

-Can Anyone Who Is Highly Nearsighted Have the Verisyse™ Lens Implant?
+Can Anyone Who Is Highly Nearsighted Have the EVO Visian Lens Implant?

-To be eligible for implantation of the Visian lens, your eyes need to be healthy and have best corrected vision of at least 20/40 with glasses.
-Patients who have cataracts, glaucoma or a retinal disease such as macular degeneration are not suitable for the Verisyse lens.
+To be eligible for implantation of the EVO Visian lens, your eyes need to be healthy and have best corrected vision of at least 20/40 with glasses.
+Patients who have cataracts, glaucoma or a retinal disease such as macular degeneration are not suitable for the procedure.
 The FDA recommends that Visian be implanted in eyes 45 years and younger.